grnet/snf-image/docs/configuration.rst

   # input of this program.
   # PROGRESS_MONITOR=""

+  # DHCP_TAGS: Space separated list of ganeti network tags. snf-image will
+  # configure a VM's NIC to use DHCP if the card is expected to have an IPv4
+  # address and any of those tags is present in the card's NETWORK_TAGS variable.
+  # DHCP_TAGS="auto dhcp nfdhcpd"

+  # STATEFUL_DHCPV6_TAGS: Space separated list of ganeti network tags. snf-image
+  # will configure a VM's NIC to use DHCPv6 if the card is expected to have an
+  # IPv6 address and any of those tags is present in the card's NETWORK_TAGS
+  # variable.
+  # STATEFUL_DHCPV6_TAGS="dhcpv6 stateful_dhcpv6"

+  # STATELESS_DHCPV6_TAGS: Space separated list of ganeti network tags. snf-image
+  # will configure a VM's NIC to perform SLAAC and Stateless DHCPv6 if the card
+  # is expected to have an IPv6 address and any of those tags is present in the
+  # card's NETWORK_TAGS variable.
+  # STATELESS_DHCPV6_TAGS="nfdhcpd stateless_dhcpv6

   # UNATTEND: This variable overwrites the unattend.xml file used when deploying
   # a Windows image. snf-image-helper will use its own unattend.xml file if this
   # variable is empty.
 Please leave this empty, unless you really know what you